Anonymous Console Data

 KnowBe4 offers you the ability to completely anonymize your users' phishing and USB testing results in your KnowBe4 platform so that admins on your account cannot see who specifically failed a test.

 Do I need to set up my console to be anonymized?

 Probably not.
 We offer this feature to allow our customers in certain countries to abide by stringent privacy requirements in those countries.
 These privacy requirements are not typical, so for the average customer, this is not a necessary or recommended feature.

 How can I set up my account to be anonymized?

 First, know that once an account is set up to be anonymized, this cannot be reversed in the future.
 If you are a current customer with existing data in your account, you will lose all of this data upon anonymizing your console.

 If you would like to continue with anonymizing your console data, you can submit a support ticket and one of our support team members will be able to assist you with your request.

-One thing we will need to ask you is the minimum group size that can be phished or vished in your organization.
+One thing we will need to ask you is the minimum group size that can be phished in your organization.
 This will prevent you from testing user groups that are too small to truly obscure your results.
 This group size cannot be altered in the future once set.

 How does anonymizing my console data affect my console and results?